matteyas/InternshipRemos/hpa-calibration/README.md

 1. Press **Run Calibration** in the Calibration Tool.
 2. (Optional) Use the Prediction Tool to test values outside the measured range and evaluate prediction accuracy.
-3. (Optional) Repeat the entire workflow for additional HPAs.
+3. (Optional) Repeat the entire workflow if there is a second HPA.

 ---